 Our test model in the photos is the Empire Red model.

-Assembled in the USA.
+This product is assembled in the USA.

 Compare and Contrast: KitchenAid KHM926 vs. Cuisinart HM-90BCS Power Advantage Plus

 If you like what you’re seeing but are into checking out comparable products, I’d like to direct your attention to the Cuisinart HM-90BCS.

 This 9-speed hand mixer includes the same accessories and many of the same features as the KHM926, plus a spatula and snap-on storage case.

 If you can’t imagine yourself ever using the dough hooks to make cinnamon rolls and don’t really see the need for 1300 rpm, then check out the next model down.
 The KitchenAid KHM7210 is available in many of the same colors as the KHM 926, but it only has 7 speeds and doesn’t include the dough hooks or blending rod.